j8ck1632/white-box-vs-black-box-kd-llms/maybe/README.md

 ### Offline Teacher Data Script

-The `offline_teacher_data.py` script:
+The `offline_teacher_data.py` script now:
-- Uses Ray Data for parallel processing
+- Streams datasets sequentially on a single GPU (no Ray dependency)
-- Runs teacher model with `@ray.remote(num_gpus=1)`
+- Compresses teacher outputs (top‑k logits, downsampled hidden/attention tensors)
-- Saves all teacher outputs to disk for efficient offline distillation
+- Writes directly to Parquet on the high-capacity drive so the run can complete on a workstation

 ### Training Script